ncatlab/nlab-content/pages/7673.md

 such that $A_0 \in E^1$ and $A_{k+1} \in E^{1.A_0.A_1.\cdots .A_k}$ for all $k$.
 Define the morphisms $(A_0,\dots,A_n) \to (B_0,\dots,B_m)$ in $cxt(C)$ to be the morphisms $1.A_0.A_1.\cdots.A_n \to 1.B_0.B_1.\cdots.B_m$ in $C$.
 All the rest of the structure is induced in an evident way from $C$.

-## Strictification
+## Examples

 There are several ways to construct categories with the above structure out of categories that occur "in nature".
+But first we should mention the examples that come from type theory itself.

+### Syntactic categories

+The [[syntactic category]] of any dependent type theory has all of the above structures.
+Its objects are [[contexts]] in the theory, and the types in context $\Gamma$ form the set or category $E^\Gamma$.
+The strict associativity of substitution in type theory makes this fibration automatically split.

 ### Splitting fibrations